MathiasStadler/markup-mermaid-inline/README.md

 - convert inline mermaid block in markdown to images
 - add link to the new generated images

-- pro
+### Pro

--- edit mermaid direct in markdown file
+- edit mermaid direct in markdown file
--- publish the file direct on git*
+- publish the file direct on git*

-- contra
+### Contra

--- one step more in your pipeline
+- one step more in your pipeline

 ```bash
 # install yarn